 Sponsored by Kyushu Tourism Board.

-Kyushu Island, the southernmost one amongs the four islands that creates the archipelago, is not the most chosen destination for a first time traveller in Japan.
-As we mostly rely on the JR Pass to travel across the country and that unfortunately makes our travel limited, we would end up going for the classics, namely Tokyo, Kyoto, Osaka or Hiroshima.
-If you are about to travel to Japan for the second time however, or if you simply feel a bit more adventurous, going slightly off the beaten path never be disappointed.
+Kyushu, the southernmost among Japan’s four main islands, is not the most popular destination for a first time traveller to Japan.
+As many rely on the JR Pass to travel across the country, unfortunately time is limited, leaving people to prioritize well-known destinations, namely Tokyo, Kyoto, Osaka or Hiroshima.
+If you are about to travel to Japan for the second time however, or if you feel you want a more adventurous trip, away from the tourist traps, you will not be disappointed by going slightly off the beaten path.
 With wild and omnipresent nature, rich history and culture, welcoming inhabitants and of course delicious local specialties, Kyushu Island is full of treasures to discover.

-And if visiting the island’s seven prefectures in just a couple of days time is likely to be unrealistic, you can start by focusing on the northern part of the island around Fukuoka.
-After providing you a few tips and sightseeing inspiration for the Oita Prefecture, let’s now discover Fukuoka Prefecture throughoutly!
+If you ever plan on visiting the island, it’s not realistic to visits each of the seven prefectures in just a couple days time.
+Instead, you can start by focusing on the northern part of the island, in and around the city of Fukuoka.
+After providing you a few tips and sightseeing inspiration for the Oita Prefecture, let’s now discover Fukuoka Prefecture throughly!

-But before we start with this itinerary of discoveries, please note that if it is absolutely possible to travel through the island with public transportation, this might not be the most convenient nor flexible way to do it.
-In order to make the most of your trip, and in particular the suggested route below, the ideal option would be to rent a car for several days in order to explore the area at your own pace.
+But before we start our suggested itinerary, please note that you can only travel through the island via public transportation, this might not be the most convenient or flexible way to do it.
+In order to make the most of your trip, and in particular the suggested route below, the ideal option is to rent a car for several days and explore the area at your own pace.
 You can find all the practical information on that topic at the following link.

-As Fukuoka boasts the largest city in Kyushu, we tend to think that Fukuoka is a rather urban prefecture, not noticing how vast its nature is.
-To bring you proof of that, start your jounery to hike in Kawara area, a small town located one hour away from Fukuoka City by car.
+As Fukuoka boasts the largest city in Kyushu, we tend to think that Fukuoka is a rather urban prefecture, not noticing its vast natural scenery.
+To bring you proof of that, we start our journey hiking in the Kawara area, a small town located one hour away from Fukuoka City by car.

-What I discovered there is a hiking concept coming straight from Japan’s neighbour, Korea: olle.
-Olle simply means hiking trails with marked paths and amenities along the way, allowing beginner hikers to give it a try.
-The path not only is well marked, but it also includes resting areas and toilets, as well as several points of view and attractions to see along the way.
+What I discovered is that “olle” is a hiking concept with origins across the sea in neighboring Korea.
+Olle simply means marked hiking trails with paths and amenities along the way, allowing beginner hikers to give it a try.
+The path is not only well marked, but also includes resting areas and toilets, as well as several points of view and attractions to see along the way.

-The olle hiking trail of Kawara opened very recently, this past year, under the initiative of the local community who wanted to boost the area.
+The Olle Hiking Trail of Kawara opened very recently, this past year, under the initiative of local community leaders who wanted to boost visitors to the area.
 Everything was actually developed by volunteers from the town, using recycled materials to landscape the paths.
 The trail starts at Saidosho Station and ends at Kawara Station, with a total distance of 12km.
-A local train line connects the two stations, so you can park your car at Kawara Station, take the train to Saidosho Station to start the trail and end up where you left your car.
-A few years ago, Kawara Station, which is now the ending point of the Kawara olle trail, was empty and did not have any staff.
-Today however, you will find an office dedicated to hikers, where you can ask the staff all the questions you may have or even buy a few souvenirs.
+A local train line connects the two stations, so you can park your car at Kawara Station, take the train to Saidosho Station to start the trail, and end up where you left your car.
+A few years ago, Kawara Station, which is now the ending point of the Kawara Olle Trail, was empty and did not have any staff.
+Today, however, you will find an office dedicated to hikers, where you can ask the staff all the questions you may have or even buy a few souvenirs.

-The blue color indicates the way in, while the red color shows you the way back if you wish to go back to the starting point.
+The blue color indicates the way forward, while the red color shows you the way back if you wish to return to the starting point.

 Besides this marking system and a few amenities here and there, you will be fully surrounded with nature and greenery!
-Rice fields on one side, forested mountain slopes on the other and a lot of fruit trees along the way (kaki, mascot, chestnuts, Japanese citrus called kabosu…).
+Rice fields on one side, forested mountain slopes on the other and a lot of fruit trees along the way (kaki, mascot, chestnuts, and a Japanese citrus called kabosu).

 You may also witness a few grass hoppers, dragonflies and frogs.
-Some signs also recommend to watch out for snakes (which I fortunately did not encounter during my hike)… Among the highlights of the Kawara olle trail, you will comme across a very narrow train tunnel where only one train can fit at the time, a blessed cave, in honor of the miners who used to work at the town’s copper mines, or a view point on Kawaradake mountain.
+Some signs also recommend to watch out for snakes (which I fortunately did not encounter during my hike).
+Among the highlights of the Kawara Olle Trail, you will come across a very narrow train tunnel where only one train can fit at the time, a blessed cave built in honor of the miners who used to work at the town’s copper mines, and a stunning a view point of Mt.
+Kawaradake.

-I am sure this hike will make you hungry, then it is a perfect timing to savoy local specialties, and not the lightest one there is: tonkotsu ramen.
+I am sure this hike will make you hungry, so it is the perfect timing to savor local specialties.
 Tonkotsu ramen, or Hakata ramen, is different from a classic bowl of ramen as it is made out of pork bone broth.
-Requiring several hours of preparation (up to 8 hours!) before the marrow dissolves into the broth, it remains however a daily dish, and a very affordable one.
-I tied to have ramen at Yamagoya, the restaurant where I got to taste it for the first time.
+Requiring several hours of preparation (up to 8 hours!) before the marrow dissolves into the broth, it remains however a daily dish and a very affordable one.
+I tried the ramen at the restaurant Yamagoya, my first time at a tonkotsu establishment.

 For around 800 yens only, this makes for a very filling and delicious meal!
 If you manage to do it, try to eat your noodles loudly, as it is a way to show the chef that you enjoy your meal!